speeduino/wiki.js/configuration/VE_table.md

 ![Secondary Fuel table](/img/tuning/2nd_fuel_table.png){.align-center width=450}

-Speeduino also has the ability to use a secondary fuel table which allows for blended and switched mode fueling.
+Speeduino also has the ability to use a secondary fuel table which allows for blended and switched mode fuelling.
 There are 2 blended modes and 2 switched modes available.

 Blended fuel modes work in conjunction with the primary fuel table to come up with a single, combined VE.
 Switched fuel modes are where either the primary or secondary fuel table is used, but not both at the same time.
 Which table is being used at any given time can be configured based on either an external input (Eg dash switch) or set via certain conditions.